Peru national football team results (1927–1979)

 The Peru national football team has represented Peru in international football since 1927.
 Their first match came against Uruguay at the 1927 South American Championship.
+This is a list of the Peru national football team results from 1927 to 1979.

 The United States ambassador to Peru, Miles Poindexter, kicking off before the Peru v.
 Argentina match played at South American Championship in Lima.